What kids learn before they enter school is important.

 3. Learning to read is complex.

 Reading is a complex process.
 It draws upon many skills that need to be developed at the same time.
-Marilyn Adams compares the operation of the reading system to the operation of a car.
+Marilyn Adams, PhD, a specialist in cognition and education, compares the operation of the reading system to the operation of a car.
 Unlike drivers, though, readers also need to:

 Cars are built by assembling the parts separately and fastening them together.
 Adams says: